xdriyad/soft-eng-challenge/README.md

 ## API development
 ### Description
-They habe been always here, but we have never seen them.
+They have been always here, but we have never seen them.
 This API will be used by the Human Air Forces to defend the world against the alian invasion.

 The API needs to have three entities:
 - Mothership {ship capacity: 9}